 The University of West Florida Libraries' equipment may be checked out by currently enrolled UWF students and currently employed UWF faculty and staff who have and present a valid, readable Nautilus Card, maintain library accounts that are in good standing, and who read, agree to, and sign an equipment loan agreement.
-Students may only checkout only one of each type of equipment per checkout.
+Students may checkout only one of each type of equipment per checkout.

 The working condition of equipment is assessed by library staff before checkout and upon its return.
 Upon checkout, the borrower assumes full responsibility for the equipment and all its components.
 Library staff strongly recommends and requests that borrowers inspect the equipment they are checking out before leaving the Circulation Desk so that they may immediately report any problems with the equipment.
 This action is an added measure meant to protect you, the borrower; once you have checked out the equipment and left the Circulation Desk, you become monetarily responsible for any and all damage to and/or loss or theft of the loaned equipment.

 - In the event that the borrowed equipment is damaged or lost, the borrower is required to report this information to one of the people listed below immediately; in the event that the borrowed equipment is stolen, the borrower is required to report this information to the police immediately as well as reporting the information to one of the people listed below.

 Matt Meehan - Circulation Equipment Coordinator (email@example.com / 850-857-6164)

-Amanda Ziegler - Circulation Department Head (email@example.com / 850-474-2413)
+Michelle Finley - Circulation Department Head (email@example.com / 850-474-2413)